 Allows you to add a variable to the action or triggering event that you selected.
 You must place the cursor in a edit box in the settings dialog window of the action or event and then click the $\{V\}$ button.

-4.18.6 Delete value
+4.19.6 Delete Registry Value

 Deletes the specified value from the registry.